-: M.Sc.
+M Sc

 The degree of Master of Science in Nuclear Technology is offered under the general regulations of the Graduate School.
 The program is intended for those students who plan a career or research related to nuclear technology.
 The courses cover basic nuclear science & technology, radiation protection & safety, radiation measurement, applications of radiation and radioisotope, nuclear materials and radiation chemistry & processing.
-Since November 2013, the program has included courses related to nuclear security and safeguards.
+Moreover, the courses include theoretical and practical knowledge equivalent to those with the competency of a radiation safety officer (RSO) at the intermediate level, according to the law.
+Since November 2013, the program has included courses related to nuclear security and safequards.